shashgpt/covid_19_twitter_SIGIR2024/README.md

-# Covid-19 twitter dataset for testing CDR-dissemination performance of Knowledge-transfer methods
+# Covid19-twitter dataset for testing CDR-dissemination performance of Knowledge-transfer methods
 We constructed a dataset from tweets based on Covid-19 topic for sentence-level binary sentiment classification task.
 The dataset can be downloaded from this google-drive link: https://drive.google.com/file/d/1p3yZ-L8OxsZYuXOJoOn8aspYFLnn68b_/view?usp=share_link

 Below, we describe each column in the dataset